alanchiem/wat_r/README.md

 ### Why have it drop every two seconds instead of one?
 A drop every second was visually too fast making it distracting.

-### Why can't I see any water in the drops tab?
-You likely haven't accumulated enough water yet.
-The maximum amount of water it can hold is 18 million drops which is 10 thousand hours.

 ### Why doesn't the stopwatch continue to count when I exit the app?
 This prevents users from using their phone during the time they should be focused on your chosen activity.

-### If I do one thing for 10,000 hours will I acquire world class ability?
-It depends on a lot of things, so there's no guarantee.
-However, if you're able spend that much time perfecting your craft, you'll at least be somewhat good at it.
-If you do become amazing at something and this app helped you stay motivated, then I'll know that the time I spent making this was worth it.

 ### Will there be ads?
 Never.